 4. Functional Dendeng as an Opportunity in the Meat Industry

 With the increasing trend toward healthy and natural food consumption, the meat industry has a growing opportunity to innovate through functional meat products.
-As a traditional meat product, dendeng has the potential to go beyond meeting basic nutritional needs by providing additional health benefits.
+As a traditional meat product, dendeng has the potential to offer more than just basic nutrition by providing additional health benefits.
 The following are several advantages of developing dendeng as a functional food in the meat industry:

 Enhancing the Added Value of Meat Products